 - (1) The hyperlink function can provide the ability to access information instantly, in the same document or in a different document on the same or another website. - (2) The use of hyperlinks within a document may not be appropriate for the reasons described in subsection (3), unless the hyperlink is to another point in that same document. - (3) A deliverer that provides a hyperlink in a document to information outside the document risks incorporating that hyperlinked information into the document and thereby becoming legally responsible for the accuracy of that hyperlinked information.
 Also, the existence of hyperlinks in a document delivered electronically to a separate document raises the question of which documents are being delivered only the base document, or the base document and documents to which the base document is linked. - (4) For documents delivered electronically that contain hyperlinks to other documents, deliverers are encouraged to clearly distinguish which documents are governed by statutory disclosure requirements and which are not.
-This may be effected, for example, by the use of appropriate headings on each page of the documents. - (5) Paragraph 7.2(e) of the SEDAR Filer Manual prohibits hyperlinks between documents. - (6) An attempt to deliver documents by referring an intended recipient to a third party provider of the document, such as SEDAR, will alone likely not constitute valid delivery of the document.
+This may be effected, for example, by the use of appropriate headings on each page of the documents. - (5) Repealed.

+(6) An attempt to deliver documents by referring an intended recipient to a third party provider of the document will alone likely not constitute valid delivery of the document.